Gent Hawks

 Gent Hawks, for sponsorship reasons Wanty Gent Hawks, is a Belgian professional basketball club that is located in the Gent area of the Province of East-Flanders, Belgium.
 The club competes in the second basketball division in Belgium.
-The team was founded in 1950.
+The team was founded in 1950 as Hellas Gent.
 The team plays home games at the 2,374 seat Tolhuis.
 The club has played in the Belgian highest division since 2007.
 The season before, they became champion in the second division.